Broadcasting Press Guild

 The Broadcasting Press Guild (BPG) is a British association of journalists dedicated to the topic of general media issues.

 History

-The Guild was established in 1974 as a breakaway of The Critics' Circle.
-Currently it groups over 100 staff and freelance journalists dedicated to covering most major national newspapers and trade journals.
+The Guild was established in 1974 as a breakaway of The Critics' Circle and celebrated its 50th anniversary in 2024.
+Its membership includes more than 100 staff and freelance journalists who write and broadcast about TV, radio, streaming and the media for UK national newspapers, specialist journals and online outlets.

 One of the Guild's most recognized activities is the hosting of luncheons where leading industry figures are engaged in dialogue.

-The Guild has entertained every director-general and every chairman of the BBC except one, as well as every government minister responsible for broadcasting and a wide range of top executives from all TV and radio channels in the country.
-Previous lunch speakers include Sally Wainwright, Peter Fincham, David Abraham, John Whittingdale, Chris Patten, Jeremy Hunt and Greg Dyke.
+The Guild has entertained most BBC director-generals and chairs and government ministers responsible for broadcasting along with a wide range of top executives from TV and radio channels in the UK and overseas.
+Previous lunch speakers include Sally Wainwright, Peter Fincham, David Abraham, Charlotte Moore, John Whittingdale, Chris Patten, Jeremy Hunt, Greg Dyke, Kevin Lygo, Carolyn McCall, Michael Grade, Martin Sorrell, Mark Thompson and Gary Lineker.